rust-lang/rust/text/0000-unsafe-pointer-reform.md

 * The location of the offset *isn't even* the place to handle this issue.
 The ultimate consequence of `offset` being signed is that LLVM can't support allocations larger than `isize::MAX` bytes.
 Therefore this issue should be handled at the level of memory allocation code.
 * The fact that `offset` is `unsafe` is already surprising to anyone with the "it's just addition" mental model, pushing them to read the documentation and learn the actual rules.

-In conclusion: `as isize` sucks and isn't helpful; let's just get some unsigned versions of offset!
+In conclusion: `as isize` doesn't actually help our developers write better code.